November 2020 Update

 In response, states are starting to implement their own individual mandates to control healthcare costs.
-New Jersey and the District of Columbia are the first to enact state-level ACA reporting, with more on the way.
+New Jersey, the District of Columbia and California have enacted state-level ACA reporting, with more on the way.
 This development leaves employers needing to monitor state-level ACA developments like they do for state and local tax withholding regulations today.

 New Jersey: A case study in state-level ACA reporting